Wakunza/brett-esiil-stars-webpage/index.md

 # Hey, I'm **Brett**.

-> As a past ESIIL Stars intern, I'm excited to help in any way I can to those who are new!
 >
 > Biographical paragraph here. (later)
 >

+> As a past ESIIL Stars intern, I'm excited to help in any way I can to those who are new!
+>> I'm also excited to give Python another shot!

 ## Education:
 > Current: